Call Today – 386.320.6169

 Our law firm provides full estate planning services, as well as representation of trustees and personal representatives.
 We’re here to assist you at every stage of the process.

-Give yourself the advantage of knowledgeable guidance right from the start, to keep the trust administration process running smoothly and ensure that you are effectively carrying out your duties as trustee.
+Give yourself the advantage of knowledgeable Florida probate attorney right from the start, to keep the trust administration process running smoothly and ensure that you are effectively carrying out your duties as trustee.

 Schedule a consultation with a knowledgeable trust attorney now by filling out the form at the bottom of this page or calling 386-320-6169.

 Probate is the court supervised process in which a deceased person’s assets are transferred to the beneficiaries listed in his or her will.READ MORE